snoke/tokenUserBoard/README.md

 # tokenUserBoard
+VueJS playground Project

-VueJS Community Platform with Board and Chat using Api-Platform and JWT-Authentication
+Community Platform with Board and Chat using Api-Platform and JWT-Authentication

 Todo:
 * replace ajax chat with websockets